Be Seen, Not Hurt

 - Never cross the road at a corner

 - Always use a zebra crossing or designated crossing point

 - No running or rushing

 Road traffic accidents can be incredibly complex, especially when children are involved.
-To help raise awareness in order to reduce the number of accidents, wear your brightest colours to Be Seen, Not Hurt in this vital campaign.
+My colleagues and I, at Hodge Jones & Allen, will be supporting Glow Day to help raise awareness in order to reduce the number of accidents – join in and wear your brightest colours to Be Seen, Not Hurt in this vital campaign.